prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 ## Logging on file

-As you can image, to save the log on a file it is necessary to change the `Appender`.
+As you can imagine, to save the log on a file it is necessary to change the `Appender`.
 There is `FileAppender` and `RollingFileAppender` and I’m going to use the latter.

-As the name suggests, a `RollingFileAppender`, does not save the logs in the same file but it “rolls” on different files depending on time, file size or a mix of the two.
-This is a smarter solution to choose because otherwise the log file will be too much heavy if it is used for days and days.
+As the name suggests, a `RollingFileAppender`, does not save the logs in the same file but it “rolls” on different files depending on time, file size, or a mix of the two.
+This is a smarter solution to choose because otherwise, the log file will be too heavy when used for several days over.

 ```xml
 <configuration>